SparkysWidgets/Marlin/README.md

 Set the rotational joint X offset.
 For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZBC axes this is the x offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table.

-See `DEFAULT_ROTATIONAL_OFFSET_X` and `Dx`, `Dy` and `Dz` in sections "5.3.
+See `DEFAULT_ROTATIONAL_JOINT_OFFSET_X` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ##### `J<rotational-joint-offset>`

 Set the rotational joint Y offset.
 For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the y offset between the horizontal centerline of the joint that tilts the table and the vertical centerline of the joint that rotates the table.

-See `DEFAULT_ROTATIONAL_OFFSET_Y` and `Dx`, `Dy` and `Dz` in sections "5.3.
+See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html

 ##### `K<rotational-joint-offset>`

 Set the rotational joint Z offset.
 For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) this is the Z offset between the horizontal centerline of the joint that tilts the table and the surface at the top of the table.

-See `DEFAULT_ROTATIONAL_OFFSET_Z` and `Dx`, `Dy` and `Dz` in sections "5.3.
+See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Z` and `Dx`, `Dy` and `Dz` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html